-If The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
+If The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Dies Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
 The customer is under age 19 when approved or renewed.
-12 months Reaches age 19; Moves out of state; Was approved or renewed in error, or Voluntarily withdraws from the program.
+12 months Dies; Reaches age 19; Moves out of state; Cannot be located and mail is returned to the agency as undeliverable;

+Becomes eligible for SSI Cash or ALTCS and approved in error [manual process]; Was approved or renewed in error; or Voluntarily withdraws from the program.
 The customer is under age 19, currently in KidsCare, and cascading into a higher medical eligibility program 12 months.
 The effective start date and the renewal date will be reset and align the Medicaid Renewal date for all household members.
-NOTE This does not apply to MSP programs, Medicaid programs where the customer does not meet the age requirement, SSI-MAO and Specialty Categories (DAC, PICKLE), YATI, and TMA Reaches age 19; Moves out of state; Was approved or renewed in error, or Voluntarily withdraws from the program.
-Is a DCS customer
+NOTE This does not apply to MSP programs, Medicaid programs where the customer does not meet the age requirement, SSI-MAO and Specialty Categories (DAC, PICKLE), YATI, and TMA Dies Reaches age 19; Moves out of state; Was approved or renewed in error; Voluntarily withdraws from the program; or Is a DCS customer.